saurabhdea/saurabhdea/README.md

 <p align="left"> A MSC graduate who identifies himself as a business enthusiast and desires to pursue a career in industrial, management,
 analysis and research.
 Currently looking for opportunities in data-driven roles to develop my skills and problem-solving attributes by being part of a dedicated and motivated team</p>

+🌐 <li> Database Works </li>

-- 🌐 I created [CAcnesDB Database](http://proline.physics.iisc.ernet.in/CAcnesDB/) A multilevel-modeled computational aid for profiled interactome and targeted characterization in C. acnes KPA171202
+- I created [CAcnesDB Database](http://proline.physics.iisc.ernet.in/CAcnesDB/) A multilevel-modeled computational aid for profiled interactome and targeted characterization in C. acnes KPA171202

+👨‍💻 <li> Tools and Webserver </li>

-- 👨‍💻 I have worked on Front-End [Pocketdepth](http://proline.physics.iisc.ernet.in/pocketdepth/) A Depth Based Algorithm for Identification of Ligand Binding Sites.
+-  I have developed Front-End for [Pocketdepth](http://proline.physics.iisc.ernet.in/pocketdepth/) A Depth Based Algorithm for Identification of Ligand Binding Sites.

-- 👨‍💻 I'm currently working on ResponseNet and SiteExtract web applications
+-  [ResponseNet](http://proline.physics.iisc.ernet.in/responsenet/) Mining Biologically Relevant Subnetworks through Integration of Protein Interaction Networks and Gene Expression Data
+-  [Sitextract](http://proline.physics.iisc.ernet.in/sitextract/) Extract binding sites from PDB files

 - 💬 Ask me about **javascript, nodejs , HTML, CSS, and BASH**